 There are plenty of dive shops scattered along Long Beach and a couple in Coral Bay.
 Visibility around the Perhentian Islands during the summer months is often excellent, particularly at the dive sites farther out.
 Reef sharks and other interesting marine life are common.
 Prices for diving in Malaysia are very competitive.

 Beach kiosks offer snorkeling excursions to nearby spots by boat.
 Prices are fair, and you're almost guaranteed to spot turtles and harmless-yet-sizable reef sharks.
 When booking, ask about how many people are booked for your time slot.
-If you'll be joining only a handful of others, you may end up in a small speedboat without a shade cover — bad news for people susceptible to sea sickness.
+If you'll be joining only a handful of others, you may end up in a small speedboat without a shade cover—bad news for people susceptible to seasickness.
 The larger boats are more stable and offer protection from the scorching sun.

 Snorkel gear can be rented from dive shops for self-guided fun.
 Facing the sea at Coral Bay, walk to the right and scramble over the rocks to find many small bays and pockets with good snorkeling.
-Be mindful about leaving valuables unattended on the beach while in the water.
+Be mindful of leaving valuables unattended on the beach while in the water.

 Never touch or kick the reef.
-Despite what others on your trip, including the guide, may be doing -- don't feed or harass marine life while snorkeling!
+Despite what others on your trip, including the guide, may be doing, don't feed or harass marine life while snorkeling.

 Partying in the Perhentians